 Other characteristics affect how hair responds to coloring, styling, and different processes.
 Texture, porosity, and elasticity are a few of them.

-Texture has to do with the hair strand’s diameter, which means it can vary from very thick to very fine, depending on how you are genetically programmed to produce hair.
+The production of hair strands’ diameter determines its texture, which varies from thick to fine based on genetic programming.
 The thicker the hair, the more difficult it is to be altered by any procedure, may it be hair coloring, treatments, and styling.
 Thinner hair goes in the opposite direction, being much faster and easier to color or absorb nutrients (although also more fragile and likely to be damaged).

 The texture is also used to describe the shape of hair strands and how they behave, so you will probably see this term when discussing if the hair is coarse, curly, wavy, or straight, all related to how flat or round is the hair shaft.